GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 - `LoggedInUserHasNoPublishingCustomPostCapabilityErrorPayload`
 - `UserIsNotLoggedInErrorPayload`

-If the operation was successful, we may receive:
+If the operation was successful, we will receive:

 ```json
 {